-Further improvement in environmental performance:
+A basis for further improvement in environmental performance:

-- The Peer Review Process can act effectively as a precursor for assigning environmental, social, and economic sustainability objectives to your agency's future corporate sustainability and environmental management.
+The Peer Review Process can act effectively as a pre-cursor for assigning environmental, social, and economic sustainability objectives to your agency's future corporate sustainability and environmental management.
 A Peer Review of your agency can also set the mechanisms in place for fostering continual improvement and implementing related international standards such as Environmental Management System ISO 14001 or the European Commission's Eco-Management Audit Scheme etc.